 The Omega Constellation has always been a first-class watch, in fact, much more so than was Rolex back when the this sample was made.
 Even Elvis Presley had a 1960 Omega Constellation.

 Another advantage of owning a classic Omega like this is that it's much more likely to be a real watch.
-Brand-new Omegas, Rolex, Patek Philippe, Cartier, Breitling and every fancy watch brand today are also available as counterfeits which look exactly the same as the real thing.
-It's much less likely that an older classic Omega like this is counterfeit, although some people may swap old parts around.
+Brand-new Omegas, Rolex, Patek Philippe, Cartier, Breitling and every fancy watch brand today are also available as counterfeits which look exactly like real thing.
+It's much less likely that an older vintage Omega is counterfeit, although some people may swap old parts back and forth.